-22:13 And Abraham lifted up his eyes, and looked, and behold behind him a ram caught in a thicket by his horns:- and Abraham went and took the ram, and offered him up for a burnt offering in the stead of his son.
-Abraham's focus was so intense and on point that he hadn't taken his eyes off of the assignment at hand, until the angel of the Lord's announcement from heaven came, then and only then did he lift up his eyes.
+22:13 And Abraham lifted up his eyes, and looked, and behold behind him a ram caught in a thicket by his horns: and Abraham went and took the ram, and offered him up for a burnt offering in the stead of his son.
+Abraham's focus was so intense and on point that he hadn't taken his eyes off of the assignment at hand, until the angel of the Lord's announcement from heaven came.
+Then and only then did he lift up his eyes.
 At this point he saw a ram, an offering for the sacrifice in which God had provided.
-You talk about on-time; now that's right on-time!
-9This ram, a substitute; its blood also had to be shed before it was burnt completely on the altar.
+You talk about on-time; now that's right on-time! \This ram, a substitute; its blood also had to be shed before it was burnt completely on the altar.
 All the Old Testament animal sacrifices - from those animals slain for Adam and Eve in the Garden of Eden to those Passover lambs being slain in the same day that Christ was crucified - and their shed blood (that provided an atonement - a covering for their souls, see Leviticus 17:11) pointed toward the great Sacrifice of Christ and the blood He shed on the cross of Calvary for the sins of the world.
-10This is the greatest symbolism of Jesus' sacrifice of all.
+This is the greatest symbolism of Jesus' sacrifice of all.
 Jesus is our substitute.
-We should have suffered and died on that cross, but Jesus God's Son, took our place.
-He was our substitute and sacrificial covering for sin which He took completely away!
+We should have suffered and died on that cross, but Jesus, God's Son took our place.
+He was our substitute.
 God has always provided a substitute.
+That's what we see here.

-22:14 And Abraham called the name of that place Jehovah-Jireh: as it is said to this day, In the mount of the LORD it shall be seen.
-11"Jehovah Jireh" - the Lord my Provider!
-The name means literally, "The Lord Will See or Provide," signifying that the Lord has seen my need and will provide it.
-The Bible teaches that Jesus saw our greatest need-salvation from sin, to not have eternity in Hell.
-Now, all that trust in Him have the promise that as they walk with Him, they will have all their other needs provided as well.
+22:14 And Abraham called the name of that place: as it is said to this day, In the mount of the LORD it shall be seen.
+"I" Jehovah Jireh" - the Lord my Provider!
+The name literally means, "The Lord Will See or Provide," signifying that the Lord has seen my need and will provide it.
+As they walk with the Provider, they will have all their other needs met as well.
+Now, all of us who trust in Jehovah-jireh have the same promise.
+The Bible teaches that God saw our greatest need-Salvation.
+And it's in the Savior-Jesus!